NoanWasTaken/tabs-counter/README.md

 - Use the "Close old tabs" button to automatically close tabs that have been opened for more than 24 hours.
 - The badge on the extension icon updates in real time when you open or close tabs.
 - Set your limits in the settings for more personalization.

+## Permissions
+- The extension requires the following permissions :
+  - Tabs (to access tabs informations)
+  - Storage (to store extension settings in the browser's local storage)

 ## License
 Under MIT License